 After your assessment, your healthcare professional will discuss with you and agree on what support you need and how you can get it.
 To work out what support you need and make a plan with you about your recovery, your healthcare professional will talk to you about:

-- the overall impact of your symptoms on your life (even if each symptom by itself may not feel that bad)
+- the overall impact of your symptoms on your life

 - how your symptoms may change or come and go